Logo

 Online Examination Facility

-• To address challenges faced by students and job seekers in Jammu & Kashmir and Ladakh, state-of-the-art online examination facilities will be established at NIELIT Srinagar, Leh, and Kargil.
-These centers will feature high-end computers with the latest specifications to ensure smooth exam conduct.
-In collaboration with exam-conducting agencies, these centers will serve as official venues for state and central examinations—reducing the need for candidates to travel outside the region.
-Additionally, the facilities will host certification exams for emerging industries, supporting skill development and employability.
-NIELIT Srinagar, Leh, and Kargil will provide all necessary amenities, including furnished labs with CCTV surveillance, networking, power backup, internet connectivity, and furniture.
+State-of-the-art online examination facilities will be established at NIELIT Srinagar, Leh, and Kargil.
+These centers will feature high-end computers with the latest specifications for smooth exam conduct.
+In collaboration with exam-conducting agencies, these will serve as official venues for state and central examinations—reducing the need for candidates to travel outside the region.

 Upgradation of Labs